 To apply for a demolition permit, you need to submit the following:

 - Completed Demolition Permit Application Form (BA5) and application fee (refer to Building schedule of fees and charges)

-- 2 x hard copies of scaled (min 1:200) site plan, clearly showing buildings or sections to be demolished and the structures to be retained
+- Copy of scaled (min 1:200) site plan, clearly showing buildings or sections to be demolished and the structures to be retained

 - Demolition Contractor Worksafe Registration or proof of a valid legislative exemption

 - A rat baiting certificate from a licensed pest control company.

 You may need to submit a Notice and Request for Consent of Work Affecting Other Land form (BA20) if the proposed demolition work is likely to adversely affect adjoining land or buildings.

 Note, BA5 and BA20 forms are available on the Department of Mines, Industry Regulations and Safety website.Health requirements for septic tanks and asbestos removal

 There are health requirements with regards to the demolition of buildings containing asbestos, and buildings connected to septic tanks.
 Buildings that are to be demolished must be rat baited and a certificate from a licensed pest control company is required to be submitted with your demolition permit.

 You may need to decommission an existing septic tank system before undertaking a demolition.
 To find out more refer to our Decommissioning a septic tank page.